On Nov 9, 2021

 What is Learning Recovery?

-In recovery of students back to expected learning levels, it is important to document this by analyzing changes in learning trajectories (both level and slope) as initiatives related to pandemic recovery are implemented.
+In recovery of students back to expected learning levels, it is important to document the rate of recovery by analyzing changes in learning trajectories (both level and slope), as initiatives related to pandemic recovery are implemented.
 These initiatives consist of offering incentives, doing professional development, mentoring, after school learning initiatives, or anything you might be doing to help students catch up.
 To see how recovery is affected, a comparison is needed between the students who are receiving the initiatives to the students who are not.
 This allows you to analyze the impact of district initiatives on learning trajectories of students.
 Note that it is also crucial that if you are looking at various student groups you have earlier clustered (EL, homeless, disabilities, 504 plans, etc.), you want to be able to make sure all students are benefiting from the district's offerings.

 Learning loss everywhere has occurred, and pandemic recovery initiatives need to consider who needs help, in what areas they need help, and how much help they need.
 It is going to be an ongoing process documenting how much has been lost and for whom.
-To answer these questions, you must have access to sufficient data: historical data documenting learning in the past as well as current data to document learning growth post pandemic.
-With easyCBM® and additional useful reports, such as the “benchmark grade level score report”, you can compare how students are doing in terms of risk level across various benchmarks.
+To answer these questions, you must have access to sufficient data: historical data documenting learning in the past, as well as current data to document learning growth post pandemic.
+With easyCBM® and additional useful reports, such as the “benchmark grade level score report,” you can compare how students are doing in terms of risk level across various benchmarks.
 For example, in looking at word reading fluency, you could see raw scores, percentile ranks, and where students fell in terms of the national norms of word reading fluency. easyCBM® can document the learning loss as a result of the pandemic and more importantly, guide your recovery efforts.

 Watch easyCBM author Dr. Julie Alonzo discuss these recovery scenarios and show how to interpret data from your easyCBM reports to help get your students on the path to growth